 The survey demonstrates clearly that clients want a confident communicator of information with the correct knowledge and qualifications needed to help them with their business strategy, their budgeting, their general business advice, and their tax affairs.

-The most compelling reasons for an accountant to have a blog are:
+The most compelling reasons to invest in blogs for accountants are:

 We have written hundreds of articles for accountants, example topics of which includes: